PLC Beginner’s Guide to PLC Programming

 9 – The Secret of Counters

 Developing the PLC program is a process that can be clearly defined.
-Here is a series that will show you the five steps along with some practical examples.
+Here is a series showing you the five steps and some practical examples.

 - Five Steps to PLC Program Development